BEST STRIP EVER!

 AMBER SMASH ASSHOLE FATHER!!!

 DAMN WILLIS!
 These last few strips have been a little painful to read, as the dirtbag really sickens me.
 That being said, the fact that you are able to invoke such a powerful feeling through your work is truly incredible.
-Even though I absolutely hate Amber’s son-of-a-bitch dad, I love to hate him.
+Even though I absolutely hate Amber’s son-of-a-bongo dad, I love to hate him.
 You truly have outdone yourself with these characters.
 Keep up the incredible work, I’ll be right here getting goosebumps with each new strip.

 I like the similarities between Amber’s angry face here and her nervous smile in SP!.
 I don’t know if it was at all intentional, but I like the parallelism.